ignite/cli/docs/guide/interchange/05-creating-buy-orders.md

 ---
-order: 8
+order: 5
 ---

-# Create the Buy Order IBC packet
+# Creating Buy Orders

-In this chapter you want to modify the IBC logic to create buy orders on the IBC exchange.
-The logic is very similar to the previous sell order chapter.
+In this chapter you will be implementing creation of buy orders.
+The logic is very similar to the previous chapter.

 ## Modify the Proto Definition